FAQ

 From an Interview: Why are you an entrepreneur?

 I was clear from the beginning that I wanted to create and run my own business and that I didn’t want to have “just” a private practice.
-I didn’t know how to run a business nor how to do it on my own.
+I didn’t know how to run a business, nor how to do it on my own.
 So I studied successful entrepreneurs in every field, not just successful therapists in my field.

 Why on my own, though?
 Why not with a partner or a group?
-I never fully fit into other’s systems of school or bureaucratic organizations.
+I never fully fit into others’ systems of school or bureaucratic organizations.
 I feel constrained by others’ methods, even when they are good methods.
 While I love being a part of a creative and cohesive team, I value the freedom to do things fully the way I would like them done.
 This isn’t controlling.
 It’s being in control (of self/destiny).
 There is a difference.
 Being an entrepreneur allows most of the best parts of myself to be fully explored and fulfilled.

 For example,

 I love creating, crafting, and building things: As a child, it was Lego and Lincoln Logs.
-As an adult, it’s graphics, woodworking, helping people develop into their most authentic true selves (individuals, couples, families, organizations), developing products, presentations, and my own company;
+As an adult, it’s graphics, woodworking, helping people develop into their most authentic true selves (individuals, couples, families, organizations), developing products, presentations, and my own company.

 I love/hate the risk/reward quotient of being an entrepreneur.
-But I love it more than not because I love the ability to make my own path with the help of many others’ brilliant and generous support, faith, guidance, and encouragement;
+But I love it more than not because I love the ability to make my own path with the help of many others’ brilliant and generous support, faith, guidance, and encouragement.

 I dreamed and ached to have an abundance of both time and money to squander on my family.
-I didn’t know how to do it, but I wanted it SO bad I just never stopped trying;
+I didn’t know how to do it, but I wanted it SO bad I just never stopped trying.

 My parents believed in me.
 My wife believes in me.
 Their constant and abiding faith gave me the confidence that I really did have something valuable to offer to people, and the most effective way to do so was on my own as an entrepreneur.

 I wanted to have a broader ability to help as many people as possible in my limited time on this planet.
-Working on my own has allowed me to pursue my speaking and writing career more fully to reach as many as possible.
+Working on my own has allowed me to pursue my speaking and writing career more fully to reach as many people as possible.